 Developing individual excellence through rigor, innovation, and personal attention

-Students enrolled in Madison School District consist of the following ethnicities/races, included for comparison in parentheses are Lenawee County percentages as defined by the U.S. Census Bureau.
-Madison School District’s student population is relatively diverse compared to Lenawee County as a while with 63% (87.5%) white persons, non-Hispanic; 7% (2.8%) African American; 2% (1.85%) persons reporting two or more races; 31% (7.6%) persons of Hispanic or Latino origin.
-10% of families living in Adrian speak a language other than English in their home.
+Students enrolled at Madison represent a diverse student population.
+Included in parenthesis are Lenawee County percentages as defined by the U.S. Census Bureau, for comparison.
+Madison School District’s student population is relatively diverse compared to the overall percentages located within Lenawee County.
+Madison School District consists of 63% (87.5%) White persons not Hispanic; 7% (2.8%) Black persons; 2% (1.8%) Persons reporting two or more races; 31% (7.6%) Persons of Hispanic or Latino origin.
+10% of families located in Adrian speak a language other than English in their home.

 Madison School District has a significant student population that is classified as low socio-economic status (SES).
 Often families of lower SES have limited access to resources which may prepare students for additional educational opportunities.
-At times, family priorities focus on daily necessities such as food, shelter, and clothing rather than opportunities that may enhance their child’s education.
-Despite these challenges, Madison School District continues to exceed expectations, receiving state and national recognition for significant accomplishments related to student growth.
-Madison staff pride themselves on individualizing instruction, providing personal attention, and sustaining a positive school culture where each and every student has the opportunity to reach his or her greatest potential.
+Priorities focus on daily necessities such as food, shelter, and clothing rather than opportunities which may enhance the existing educational setting.
+Despite these challenges Madison School District continues to exceed expectations, receiving state and national recognition for significant accomplishments related to student growth.
+Madison staff pride themselves on individualizing instruction and providing personal attention, sustaining a positive school culture where each and every student has the opportunity to reach his or her greatest potential.

 We welcome your questions about Madison School District and the educational and extra-curricular opportunities offered to students.
 Please feel free to contact a member of our administrative team.
 Contact information can be found in our staff directory.